kisslinux/repo/README.md

 ### `depends`

 The `depends` file contains the package's dependencies one per line.
+An optional field can be added to specify whether a dependency is needed at compile time.
+This may later be extended to allow for optional runtime dependencies.

+**NOTE**: A dependency without a secondary field is assumed to be a runtime dependency.

 ```
-zlib
+zlib     make
-binutils
+binutils make
 openssl
 ```